ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/index.rst

   ``proc_macro`` built-in crates.

 .. note::
-  ``alloc``, parts of ``core``, ``std``, ``test``, and ``proc_macro`` are  provided are evaluated and tested within the scope of Ferrocene qualification for compiler use only.
+  ``alloc``, ``std``, ``test``, and ``proc_macro``, and uncertified parts of ``core`` are  provided are evaluated and tested within the scope of Ferrocene qualification for compiler use only.
 The use of these libraries by end-use code is outside the scope of the current Ferrocene qualification.
   It is the end-user responsibility to certify these libraries if they are used in their code.

-  A subset of ``core`` is certified to IEC 61508 SIL 2 on qualified targets, see the :doc:`user-manual:core/index` and :doc:`core-certification:index`.
+  A subset of ``core`` is certified against IEC 61508 (SIL 2) on qualified targets; see the :doc:`user-manual:core/index` and :doc:`core-certification:index`.

-A summary of the assurances and support offered by target levels is summarized immediately below, for more details refer to the appropriate section below.
+A summary of the assurances and support offered by target levels is summarized immediately below.
+For more details, refer to the appropriate section.

 ================ ========== =============== ======================== ============
 Feature          Qualified  Quality managed Supported                Experimental